ansys/scade-design-rules/doc/source/rules/traceability/llr_or_net_nature.rst

    :reference: TRA_REQ_002
    :tags: llr_or_net

-   Contributing elements must have a design annotation
+   CE must have a design annotation

 Description
 -----------
-The contributing elements shall have an annotation 'DesignElement' with a property 'Nature'.
+The Contributing Elements (CE) shall have an annotation 'DesignElement' with a property 'Nature'.
 Parameter: '-t': Name of the note type: e.g.: '-t DesignElement'

 .. end_description